jeff-dillon/fire-calls-dashboard/README.md

 ### Step 3: Clean the Data

-Run the `clean-data.py` script to generate the `fire_dashboard.csv` file fo use in Tableau.
+Run the `clean-data.py` script to generate the `data/clean/fire_dashboard.csv` file fo use in Tableau.

 ### Challenge: Create a Dashboard